 For their hefty throat hit and unparalleled flavour, e-liquids with a PG base are currently the most popular on the market.
 Additionally, the thinner consistency leads to less build up in your tank so you might notice your e-cigarette is cleaner than usual if you switch to a PG-based e-liquid.

-Our Platinum E-liquids are some of our bestselling products, emphasising great taste and quality ingredients.
-Our PG e-liquids are available in nicotine strengths 0%, 1.2% and 1.8% in twelve unique flavours:
+V2 Cigs Platinum E-liquids are some of our bestselling products, emphasising great taste and quality ingredients.
+Our high PG e-liquids are available in nicotine strengths 0%, 1.2% and 1.8% in fifteen unique flavours:

-While PG e-liquids are all about flavour, VG e-liquids come into their own when it comes to vapour production.
-If you’re looking for billowy plumes of vapour then there’s no substitute for VG-based e-liquids.
+Whilst PG e-liquids are all about throat hot and flavour, VG e-liquids come into their own when it comes to flavpur and vapour production.
+If you’re looking for great taste and billowy plumes of vapour then there’s no substitute for VG-based e-liquids.

 Abbreviated from vegetable glycerin, VG is a natural derivative of vegetable oil, making it a suitable e-liquid option for vegetarians.
 It’s more viscous than propylene glycol so you’ll notice that VG e-liquids have a thicker consistency but they provide a smooth finish and, as mentioned above, produce unparalleled amounts of vapour.
 For this reason alone, they’re a firm favourite with cloud chasers and competitive vapers.